mauriliodc/capybarauno/README.md

 ## Capybara Robot ros nodes for Indigo

 #### The capybara robot
 the capybara robot is an open source and open hardware differential drive robot.
+Powered by a dspic33fj128mc802 it provides an highly customizable firmware, a full extensible serial commands stack and an high speed PID control loop up to 1khz for each motor.

-The firmware source is availabale https://github.com/mauriliodc/capybara
+The firmware source code is available https://github.com/mauriliodc/capybara

 #### Nodes provided